 If that can be done by 2013, she says that makes Obama's plan of 80 percent usage of clean energy by 2035 seem even more attainable, at least as it relates to solar energy.

-The greener homes of tomorrow will produce their own electricity, redirect rainwater to flush toilets, and have a geothermal pump in the home's basement to capture the earth's temperature to provide indoor heating and air conditioning, according to "The Eco-Smart House," an article in the February issue of Holmes: The Magazine to Make it Right
+The greener homes of tomorrow will produce their own electricity, redirect rainwater to flush toilets, and have a geothermal pump in the home's basement to capture the earth's temperature to provide indoor heating and air conditioning, according to "The Eco-Smart House," an article in the February issue of Holmes: The Magazine to Make it Right, a publication recently launched by contractor Mike Holmes, star of Holmes on Homes and Holmes Inspection airing on HGTV.

 The magazine featured several homes throughout the United States and Canada that were built with top of the line eco-materials that have caused a drastic drop in the homeowners' utility bills and carbon footprint.
 For example, one Connecticut mansion has a lower monthly energy bill than a construction trailer.